Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Architecture.md

 ## The built-in back end

 The foundation of the Input System is the built-in back-end code.
 This platform-specific code collects information about the available devices, and the input data from those devices.
 The code isn't part of the Input System package; it ships with Unity itself, and it has an implementation for each runtime platform that Unity supports.
-As a result, Unity must release an update to fix some platform-specific input issues.
-A new version of the Input System package can't fix them.

 The Input System interfaces with the built-in back end in two ways: